turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 ### Minimum Professionalism Expectations
 * Commits are atomic and frequent, effectively documenting the evolution/progression of the application
-* The Project Board is utilized with Github issues and labels.
+* The Project Board is utilized (and updated throughout the project) with Github issues and labels.
 * Developer uses PRs from feature branches before adding new code to the main branch.
 * The README is formatted well and at a minimum contains:
   * Overview of project and goals
   * Overview of technologies used, challenges, wins, and any other reflections
   * Screenshots/gifs of your app
+  * List of contributors